IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/georeferencing.rst

 was used on an object, check the "Blender Offset" property in the ``Transform`` object panel.

+Sometimes, a model shifts their coordinates for some objects, but not all.
+For example, the walls in a model may have their object placement or cartesian points shifted to map coordinates, however, the object placement of the site is still at 0, 0, 0.
+This creates a problem, because either we can display the walls accurately, or the site placement accurately, but not both.
+Users may not even realise this is an issue because many IFC viewers don't show object placements because they are "invisible".
+However, because the BlenderBIM Add-on is a full authoring platform, we do need to show these placements and thus it is the users responsibility to reconcile this inconsistency in their coordinates.
+Either the user needs to fix their file to consistently offset all coordinates, or the user needs to manually tell the BlenderBIM Add-on which offset to choose.
+In the absence of manual intervention, the BlenderBIM Add-on will make an intelligent guess, but it may be wrong.

+To manually specify an offset, simply load an IFC project with Advanced Mode enabled.
+Then enable the ``Import and Offset Model`` option and specify a new coordinate to replace the origin's default of 0,0,0 in the ``Model Offset Coordinates`` option.

 Coordinates and precision limits
 --------------------------------